 Ever wonder what the model number of your Zenith really means?
 According to the original factory service manuals, there was a coding system they used.
-Say your radio is a R500WH model.
-Here is how it works.
+Say your radio is model R500WH.
+Here is what that means:

 R = Zenith Royal